aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dotm-to-sxc/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a DOTM to SXC conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOTM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Why to Convert

+There can be different reasons to convert a DOTM file to SXC.
+For example, a user may want to open a DOTM file in OpenOffice Calc or may want to open it in some other application that does not support the DOTM file format.
+In such cases, conversion of the file to SXC can be the only solution.

+How Aspose.Total helps for dotm to sxc conversion

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats.
+It can help to automate the conversion process of DOTM to SXC.
+The conversion can be done in two steps by using Aspose.Words for Python via .NET and Aspose.Cells for Python via .NET.

 {{% /blocks/products/pf/feature-page-summary %}}